zhonghan721/tp/docs/UserGuide.md

 ### Delete a Delivery

-If you feel that a Delivery is no longer relevant (i.e., cancelled or completed), you can delete it from HomeBoss using this command.
+If you feel that a Delivery is no longer relevant (i.e., CANCELLED or COMPLETED), you can delete it from HomeBoss using this command.

 <br/>